obi-amd64/OpenDonita-Dockerized/README.md

     sudo ./congaserver.py

 It is important to launch it as root because it needs to bind to the port 80, and only root can do that.
+Also, if you want to be able to close your ssh connection with the Raspberry, you should launch it using *nohup* (or *screen* if you want to check it out):

+    sudo screen ./congaserver.py

+and detach by pressing *Ctrl+a*, then *d*.
+To reatach, just do

+    sudo screen -r

 Now you can check if everything works by opening any of the previous domains in your browser.
 You should see this page: